-Breast implants can be filled with saline, silicone gel or highly-cohesive silicone gel.
+Breast implants can be filled with saline, silicone gel or highly cohesive silicone gel.

 Saline implants are often one of the least popular breast implant types.
 This is because they are more prone to rupture, deflation and loss of volume over time.
-Due to their consistency, they may also look and feel less natural than silicone based implants.
+Due to their consistency, they may also look and feel less natural than silicone-based implants.

 Silicone gel implants have a firmer consistency than saline implants, making them less prone to wrinkling.
 Many patients agree that silicone gel implants feel and look more natural than saline implants.

-Highly-Cohesive Silicone Gel
+- Highly-Cohesive Silicone Gel

-Highly-cohesive gel implants consist of an outer silicone shell and contain a much firmer silicone gel.
+Highly cohesive gel implants consist of an outer silicone shell and contain a much firmer silicone gel.
 This firm consistency allows the implants to achieve the most natural look and feel.
 They are the least likely implant type to rupture, and even when they do – the contents do not spill out as they do with the other types of implant.

 The current design of breast implants means that they can generally last for over a decade.
-Therefore they do not have to be replaced on a regular basis.
+Therefore they do not have to be replaced regularly.
 High-quality implant manufacturers usually offer lifelong guarantees to show their confidence in their implant reliability.
-Some brands even offer to subsidise a potential implant replacement in case there are any problems.Your surgeon will choose the best fitting implants for you based on their experiences with the different brands.
+Some brands even offer to subsidise a potential implant replacement in case there are any problems.
+The surgeon will choose the best fitting implants for each patient based on their experiences with the different brands.

 What are the different breast implant shapes available?

-- Any medical conditions you have.
+- Any medical conditions

-- Your alcohol intake.
+- Alcohol intake.

-- Any allergies you may have.
+- Any allergies

 - Are my goals for this procedure realistic?